‘My neighbours cleared rubble with their hands to rescue me’

 In the mountain village of Tafeghaghte near the quake’s epicentre, buildings erected from traditional clay bricks used by the region’s Berber inhabitants were destroyed.

-In Amizmiz, approximately 55km (34 miles) south of Marrakesh and lying at the foot of the High Atlas mountain range, rescue workers picked through rubble with their bare hands.
+In Amizmiz, 55km (34 miles) south of Marrakesh and lying at the foot of the High Atlas mountain range, rescue workers picked through rubble with their bare hands.

-A resident told Al Jazeera that all of its inhabitants have not only lost their homes but also each family is grieving the death of loved ones who died in the quake.
+A resident told Al Jazeera all of its inhabitants have not only lost their homes but also each family is grieving the death of loved ones who died in the quake.

 “We are living in a crisis situation,” another Amizmiz resident told Al Jazeera.
-“We ask that King Mohamed VI intervene and send us some help because we are living through a traumatic situation,” he said, adding that the village’s inhabitants lack electricity, food and other necessary aid.
+“We ask that King Mohamed VI intervene and send us some help because we are living through a traumatic situation,” he said, adding the village lacks electricity, food and other necessary aid.

-In Moulay Brahim, a village near the epicentre some 40km (25 miles) south of Marrakesh, residents described how they had dug the dead from the rubble using their bare hands.
+In Moulay Brahim, a village near the epicentre some 40km (25 miles) south of Marrakesh, residents described how they dug the dead from the rubble using their bare hands.

-“We lost our houses and we lost people also and we are sleeping like two days outside,” 36-year-old Yassin Noumghar, a Moulay Brahim resident, was quoted as saying by Reuters news agency.

 Back in Marrakesh, Satou says her aunt’s house in the old city was destroyed.
 One of her colleagues is still trying to get in touch with his family who live in the Atlas Mountains but has not been able to reach them yet.